Delta Programme: flood safety, freshwater and spatial adaptation

 In 1953 the southwest of the Netherlands was hit by disastrous floods.
 And in the early 1990s the rivers in Limburg burst their banks.
 The government wants to prevent events like these from happening again.
 It sets out its plans in the Delta Programme.

-Introduction to the Delta Programme
+The aim of the Delta Programme is:

-After the disastrous floods of 1953, the Dutch government introduced measures to protect the country more effectively against flooding.
-They included joint agreements about how high to build the coastal dikes.
-But now, 50 years later, circumstances have changed.
+After the floods of 1953, the Dutch government introduced measures to protect the country more effectively from flooding.
+They included agreements about the coastline and the height of the dikes.

 - The data show that the sea level is rising and the land is subsiding.

-- There are more periods of high rainfall.
+- There is more extreme rainfall.

 - The Dutch population has grown, so a flood would affect more people.

 - As much as 60% of the Netherlands could end up under water, including the largest towns and cities that make up the country’s economic centre.